mendix/docs/content/apidocs-mxsdk/apidocs/data-hub-apis.md

 ## 4. Data Hub Transform Open API Spec {#transform}

-For Mendix apps deploying to the Mendix cloud, there is a registration pipeline that registers the published OData contracts (data sources), and also the consumed entities (datasets) to Data Hub.
-Information that is defined for the consumed and published services—located in the **dependencies.json** file for the app—is used.

-The [Transform API](https://datahub-spec.s3.eu-central-1.amazonaws.com/transform.html) is available for Mendix users who do not deploy to the Mendix cloud.
-It extracts the information from the **dependencies.json** file.
-The API returns a response that can be used in the request bodies for the PUT published endpoints and PUT consumed endpoints calls to the Data Hub API.
+Mendix users who deploy to *non-Mendix clouds* can make use of the [Transform API](https://datahub-spec.s3.eu-central-1.amazonaws.com/transform.html) to generate the registration request body for the PUT published endpoints for the Data Hub API.
+The Transform API extracts the information from the **dependencies.json** file and the response can be used in the request bodies for the PUT calls to the Data Hub API.

-Information that is not returned by the Transform API and which should be specified separately are listed in [Optional Values not Obtained from **dependencies.json**](#not-in-depfile)
+Information that is not returned by the Transform API and which should be specified separately is listed in [Optional Values not Obtained from **dependencies.json**](#not-in-depfile)

 ### 4.1 Using the Transform API